How to Create a School Marketing Plan That Boosts Admissions

 Attracting new students and families is always top of mind for private and independent schools—and it starts with a good marketing plan.
 As they begin searching for schools, you want your mission to shine through and resonate with families so they connect with your school.

 Marketing is a broad topic, with a lot of different subcategories; and while this can make it fun to explore new avenues, it can also make it confusing.
-We’re breaking it down into manageable steps so you can develop a school marketing plan that will boost admissions.
+We’re breaking it down into manageable steps so you can develop a private school marketing plan that will boost admissions.

 Why a School Marketing Plan is Important

-Everyone wants to make a great first impression, including your school!
-Your marketing plan plays a critical role in how prospective families find you and their initial impression of your school; it also impacts how existing families engage with you.
+Everyone wants to make a great first impression, including your school.
+Your marketing plan plays a critical role in how prospective families find you and their initial impression of your school.
+It also impacts how existing families engage with you.

 When families receive communication from your school or visit your website and social media channels, you want to make sure that they are getting a consistent, clear message that reflects your mission and values.
 Plus, you want to ensure they are receiving information that is valuable to them.